Exterior renovation in Nevada City

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-Nevada City rewards an exterior that is genuinely fire-hardened and faithful to a landmark Gold Rush town.
-We design for both.
+Nevada City rewards an exterior that is genuinely fire-hardened and faithful to a landmark Gold Rush town, and the best result is the one where you can't tell the two goals ever competed.
+We scope every Nevada City project on site, and your written estimate governs.

 FAQ